Squ1rre1/conex/README.md

 ### Concept Maps: Users' Learnable/Learned Concepts

 ## Features
+  - recommends new learning videos based on concept maps relating to a specifc subject, i.e., recommendation system
+  - draws user' concept maps that store both learnable and learned concepts in the learning videos watched
   - allows learners to easily and quickly access new concepts related to the specialized knowledge within lectures
+  - provides pre-filtered lectures to identify concepts that are not learned yet
   - assists in understanding their definitions on Wikipedia
-  - provides pre-filtered lectures to identify concepts that are not learned yet
   - enables learners to catch those concepts in other lectures

 ## Installation